Azure-Samples/cosmos-db-design-patterns/event-sourcing/README.md

 A simple implementation would be a container that is used to track append-only events, (no updates or deletes).
 This gives you a full log of historical events which can feed into multiple others systems.

 There are multiple notable benefits to this type of approach in application design.
-It is often paired with another architecture pattern, Command Query Responsibility System (CQRS) in a way that combines Cosmos DB's Change Feed to facilitate the read layer in this architecture and drive.
+It is often paired with another architecture pattern, Command Query Responsibility System (CQRS) in a way that combines Cosmos DB's Change Feed to facilitate the read layer in this architecture, including implementing another architecture pattern also used with CQRS, [Materialized Views](../materialized_views/README.md).
 It can also simply enable a communications layer for sets of loosely-coupled services.

 While event sourcing can be implemented with various types of databases, this is pattern heavily used by developers building applications using Azure Cosmos DB.
 The ability for Change Feed to act as a centralized (and scalable) message publishing mechanism is a key reason for this.
 But there are other reasons as well, including: